Money Shot: The Pornhub Story: Synopsis

 Kristof's article and Exodus Cry's campaign led Mastercard and Visa to disallow payment processing with the company and caused Pornhub to ban uploads by unverified users.
 Kristof's article had suggested three changes to Pornhub: require user verification, prevent user download, and increase content moderation.
 Dahl said these were "insanely reasonable" measures that sex workers favored.
 However, according to Michael Stabile, most of Pornhub's income came from banner ads and so the credit card company boycotts primarily affected individual performers.

 A hearing of the Parliament of Canada investigates non-consensual content on Pornhub.
 Evidence is presented that, though Aylo cooperates with the National Center for Missing & Exploited Children (NCMEC) to remove non-consensual content, content moderators have been expected to view at least 700 flagged videos per day—more than they can properly investigate.
 Stabile notes that, shortly after his location was mentioned in the Parliament of Canada, Aylo CEO Feras Antoon's mansion was burned down, although the culprit and motive are not known.

 Noelle Perdue criticizes Aylo, for whom she worked as a pornographic script writer, producer, and recruiter for three years.
 She says that not all Pornhub executives were aware of the U.S. bill FOSTA-SESTA (2018), which affected legal sex workers.
 Additionally, sex workers raise issues they face from other internet companies.
 For example, in October 2021, OnlyFans said that it would prohibit pornographic material.
-Adora says this left pornographic actors like her in financially insecure positions.
+Adora says this left pornographic film actors like her in financially insecure positions.
 Dahl comments that website censorship is an issue for sex workers: their accounts on Instagram can be shadow banned even if no sexual material is posted, and sites like OnlyFans ban words associated with consensual sexual activity, such as "pegging".
 Allie Knox describes that changes to Craigslist increased danger to sex workers while making child traffickers harder to identify.